wiired24/ProjectPegasus/README.md

 # ProjectPegasus
 ProjectPegasus is a client that serves as a single collective for all known Xbox One homebrew.
-Rather than having to search through various corners of the internet or scroll through pages of forum threads, this utility provides a simple way to download any and all Xbox One homebrew right to your PC.
+Rather than having to search through various corners of the internet or scroll through several pages of forum threads, this utility provides a simple way to download any and all Xbox One homebrew right to your PC.

 ![Alt text](https://upload.vstanced.com/images/2017/09/19/mOh.png "ProjectPegasus")